nitinroy3543/ToDoAppFlask/README.md

 1. Flask (Python) as backend
 2. A simple Create, Read, Update and Delete (CRUD) app
-3. SQlite as the database with GET and POST
+3. SQLAlchemy as the database with GET and POST
 4. Hosted on Heroku

 Website: https://to-do-master-2022.herokuapp.com/